 David Banks is past-president of the Classification Society, and has twice served on the Board of Directors of the American Statistical Association.
-He is currently the president of the International Society for Business and Industrial Statistics.
-He is a fellow of the American Statistical Association and of the Institute of Mathematical Statistics.
-He recently won the American Statistical Association's Founders Award.
+He waas the president of the International Society for Business and Industrial Statistics.
+He is a fellow of the American Statistical Association , the Institute of Mathematical Statistics, and the American Association for the Advancement of Science.
+He was the director of SAMSI from 2018-2022.
+In 2015 he won the American Statistical Association's Founders Award.

 His research areas include models for dynamic networks, dynamic text networks, adversarial risk analysis (i.e., Bayesian behavioral game theory), human rights statistics, agent-based models, forensics, and certain topics in high-dimensional data analysis.

 Department of Statistical Science

 FAX: (919) 684-8594